 The Schedule system allows you to create a calendar of course events that your students will see on the Calendar widget in their “My Home” page and on the Calendar or Events widget on your “Course Home” page.
 You can create an event automatically when you are creating a course object, like a Quiz or Dropbox due date, or you can create events manually using the Schedule tool.

-The Dropbox tool is what students use to submit their assignments online.
-You can set up separate Dropbox folders for each assignment and choose when students can submit assignments.
-Once assignments are submitted, you can download assignments, check submission times, grade assignments, leave feedback, and return submissions with comments, all from within the Dropbox tool.
-You can also check for plagiarism through the Dropbox using TurnItIn.
+The Assignments tool is what students use to submit their assignments online.
+You can set up separate Assignments folders for each assignment and choose when students can submit assignments.
+Once assignments are submitted, you can download assignments, check submission times, grade assignments, leave feedback, and return submissions with comments, all from within the Assignments tool.
+You can also check for plagiarism through the Assignments tool using TurnItIn.

 The Grades tool allows you to enter assignment grades, track a student’s progress, and calculate final grades.
 You can set up your gradebook to calculate final grades based on points or with assignments as percentages of the final grade.
 Students can access the Grades tool to see all their grades in one place

 In D2L, Rubrics allow you to grade your students based on set criteria.
 Students will be able to see the Rubric before they submit their assignment and how many points they were awarded in each criterion after you have graded it.